blinklabs-io/docs/src/content/docs/guides/txsubmit-api-mirror/002-quick-start.md

 <br>

-More infomation on configuration file or Environment variables can be found here: [https://github.com/blinklabs-io/tx-submit-api-mirror](https://github.com/blinklabs-io/tx-submit-api-mirror)
+More information on configuration file or Environment variables can be found here: [https://github.com/blinklabs-io/tx-submit-api-mirror](https://github.com/blinklabs-io/tx-submit-api-mirror)

 ***